7thRA-ONE/Jolly-Roger/README.md

 </h1>

 <p align="center">
-Konnichiwa,ore wa "Jolly-Roger" an Opensource WhatsApp bot made by <a href="https://github.com/Hridoy0016">Hridoy</a> and his team "Night" to do everything that's beyond imagination with highest <b>Features</b> and <b>Stability</b> and <b>Compatibility</b> built with Baileys Multi Device support.
+Konnichiwa,"Jolly-Roger" is an Opensource WhatsApp bot made by <a href="https://github.com/Hridoy0016">Hridoy</a> and his team "Night" exclusively for one piece communities & fans, an entirely themed persona to make One Piece Themed Bot suitable for Anime and Manga group chats. <b>Features</b> and <b>Stability</b> and <b>Compatibility</b> built with Baileys Multi Device support.

-<h3 align="center"> Jolly Roger - The Future Is Here
+<h3 align="center"> Jolly Roger - One Piece Themed Group Management Bot
 </h4>

 <br>